50/50 Sourdough Loaf Recipe

 Score

-11. Remove the dough from the banneton and place on parchment paper.
+11. Place parchment paper squares on silicone mat.
+Remove dough from bannetons and place on parchment squares.

 Bake

-12. Use the parchment paper to transfer the dough to the pre-heated Dutch oven.
-(You may have to trim the paper some).
+13. Use the parchment paper to transfer the dough to the pre-heated Dutch ovens.
 The parchment paper will keep your bread from sticking to the cast iron.
+(I add an extra parchment square to the Dutch oven pan before putting my loaf in).

 0 comments